Summary of the Services and Facilities provided

 • Accommodation – is provided in one of nine en suite bedrooms situated in premises known as Ridout House, each room having its own bathroom and toilet facilities.

-• Furnishings – rooms are let on an unfurnished basis as we believe that it is important residents have the benefit of their own surroundings wherever possible.
+• Furnishings – rooms are let on an unfurnished basis as we believe that it is important residents have the choice of bringing their own furniture which may have some sentimental value to them though available space may limit this.
 We do keep a few items of furniture on the premises which can be used if required but we have no contractual obligation to supply furnishing.
 Each room however is equipped with a profile bed to ensure care when resting is optimised as far as possible.

 • Prescribed medication as required under the resident’s care plan is dispensed by suitably trained carers.

 • Manager/Assistant Manager – either person is on hand or on call to answer any questions or requests not otherwise handled by the other care staff on duty.

 • Bathing is typically in the en suite bathrooms (thermostatically controlled).
 A separate bathroom and walk in shower room is available for assisted bathing under supervision with heat test for water drawn.